 HOW: From Farm-to-Table

-I realized that if cocoa farmers were making about a quarter of a living wage, then the industry’s aggressive goal of doubling yields would, best case, get them halfway to a living wage...
+I realized that if cocoa farmers were then reputedly making about a quarter of a living wage (more recent estimates are about one-third), then the industry’s aggressive goal of doubling yields would, best case, leave them well below a living wage...
 They need to earn more from the cacao they’re already growing.
 The smartest, most powerful people in chocolate seemed resigned to the fact that a living wage was impossible.
 Call it naiveté, hard-headedness or bold faith – I prayed to the God who makes all things possible (with a few added requests) -

 - we don't want to compete with chocolate makers (farmers' current customers)

 - we want a solution that works without reliable electricity, running water or advanced national infrastructure.